trezona-lecomte/resume/README.md

 README
 ======
-This is a very simple website created to aid in my application for a job as a Software Developer for the awesome NZ company Powershop.
+This is a very simple website created to aid in my application for a job as a Software Developer with the awesome company [Powershop][powershop-link].

 This site consists of 3 pages: